Skip to main content

 The generated report for this data product will pop up in your browser.
 Make sure your browser does not block this popup.

-Adding mapping between data Products specification and reference specification
+Adding mapping between data products specification and reference specification

 You need the mapping to run the data-product-test.sh script.
 This script is used by the pre-commit and the VS Code plugin for testing data products.